-Muscat: The Ministry of Transport and Communications has floated another package of tenders (package eighth) for constructing the ambitious Al Batinah Expressway project.
+Muscat: The Ministry of Transport and Communications has floated another tender package (package eighth) for building the ambitious Batinah Expressway project.

-When completed tentatively by the year 2016, Al Batinah Expressway will serve as a new all-weather, 8-lane superhighway extending from Muscat to Khatmat Malaha on Oman's border with the UAE.
-The project, with an estimated cost of OMR1 billion, will provide strong new impetus to economic investment along the North and South Al Batinah governorates and the hinterland, as well as drive Oman's ambitions to emerge as a logistics gateway to the Gulf region.
+When completed tentatively by the year 2016, the Batinah Expressway will serve as a new all-weather, 8-lane superhighway extending from Muscat to Khatmat Malaha on Oman's border with the United Arab Emirates.
+The project, with an estimated cost of OMR1 billion, will provide strong new impetus to economic investment along the North and South Batinah governorates and the hinterland, as well as drive Oman's ambitions to emerge as a logistics gateway to the Gulf region.